-- Rub the salt generously into the duck legs, put them in a plastic box in a single layer, then sprinkle over the remaining salt.
+- Rub some salt into the duck legs, put them in a plastic box in a single layer, then sprinkle over the remaining salt.

 - Close the plastic box and put it in the fridge for 24 hours.

-- Rinse the duck legs thoroughly under cold running water.
+- Rinse the duck legs really thoroughly under cold running water, then pat them dry.